Carry144/rsschool-cv/cv.md

 + **My [GitHub](https://github.com/Carry144)**

 # About me #
 I am 16 years old, studying at school.
 My goal is to learn programming languages.
-I think that my life will change only this way.
+I think that my life will change only this way.:)

 + **My strengths:**